parkerhancock/patent_client/docs/source/getting_started.rst

 ==================

 The models provided by Patent Client are also very useful with the `Pandas <https://pandas.pydata.org/>`_ library.
-Because the .values() manager produces OrderedDict objects, dataframes can be created quickly and easily.
-Just specify the columns you want to .values, and feed that into pd.DataFrame.from_records.
+All patent_client collections and objects have a .to_pandas() method that will convert them to a Pandas representation.
+Collection-like objects (managers, QuerySets, lists of results, list attributes) will be converted to DataFrames, and model objects will be converted to Series.

 .. code-block:: python

-    import pandas as pd
 from patent_client import USApplication

-    pd.DataFrame.from_records(
 (USApplication.objects
         .filter(first_named_applicant='Microsoft')
         .values('appl_id', 'patent_number', 'patent_title')[:3]
+        .to_pandas()
     )
-    )

        appl_id patent_number                                       patent_title
-    0  13656185       9093875  DOWNHOLE APPARATUS FOR ELECTRICAL POWER GENERA...
-    1  13660608       9045941                Hybrid Bearings for Downhole Motors
-    2  13672932       9309720  DOUBLE SHAFT DRILLING APPARATUS WITH HANGER BE...
+    0  15085832          None  MODULAR ELECTRONIC DATA ANALYSIS COMPUTING SYSTEM 1  14685688          None                  CONTEXTUAL TABS IN MOBILE RIBBONS 2  14751765          None  SYSTEM AND METHOD FOR IMPLEMENTING SHARED DOCU...

 Caching
 =======